lidofinance/lido-improvement-proposals/LIPS/lip-x.md

     ///         Takes effect immediately.
     function revokeDelegatee() external;

-    /// @notice Pause the contract, permanently disabling execute() and
+    /// @notice Terminate the contract, permanently disabling execute() and
     ///         isValidSignature().
 Only callable by admin.
     ///         Intended for emergency use when the admin suspects compromise
     ///         of the delegatee or of the contract itself.
-    ///         Pausing is irreversible; a new DelegationContract must be
+    ///         Termination is irreversible; a new DelegationContract must be
-    ///         deployed and governance must reassign the protocol seat. function pause() external;
+    ///         deployed and governance must reassign the protocol seat. function terminate() external;

     // --- Push integration ---

     /// @notice Execute an arbitrary call on behalf of this contract.
     ///         Only callable by the current delegatee.
-    ///         Reverts if the contract is paused.
+    ///         Reverts if the contract is terminated.
     ///         Reverts if the target call reverts, propagating the target's
     ///         revert data — the whole transaction is atomic, so forwarded
     ///         ETH is returned to the delegatee on failure.